-As scavengers, dogs have a natural predisposition to gobble up anything they find, whether edible or not.
+Doggies have an instinct as scavengers to eat anything they can find, whether it's edible or not.
+As summer and barbecue season approaches, many people will be serving up corn on the cob — delicious to humans, but potentially dangerous to pups.
 While a kernel or two of corn will not typically hurt a dog, you may want to intervene immediately should Scruffy get a hold of that left over corn on the cob you left unattended on the plate.

 Corn on its own, is not toxic or generally harmful to dogs.
 Corn is an excellent source of energy because of its high carbohydrate content, according to veterinarian Brent Mayabb.
 Corn also contains essential fatty acids, protein and natural antioxidants.
 If you scrape off some kernels from the cob and offer them to your dog or allow him to clean off some corn remnants as you firmly hold on to the cob, you shouldn't expect any major problems as long as he isn't allergic to certain foods.